oopsmonk/documentation/load-balancer/1.0/contribute.md

 - Suggest a new feature
 - Contribute to the documentation

-For more details about how you can contribute to the respository, see the [contribution guidelines](https://github.com/iotaledger/iota-area-codes/blob/master/.github/CONTRIBUTING.md).
+For more details about how you can contribute to the repository, see the [contribution guidelines](https://github.com/iotaledger/iota-area-codes/blob/master/.github/CONTRIBUTING.md).

 ## Contribute to the documentation

-This documention is also open source and hosted on GitHub.
+This documentation is also open source and hosted on GitHub.

 If you want to contribute new documentation or fix an error, see the [contribution guidelines](https://github.com/iotaledger/client-load-balancer/blob/master/.github/CONTRIBUTING.md).